cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 desired aggregate result:

 * `Daf.out_shares_to_agg_share(agg_param: AggParam, out_shares: Vec[OutShare])
-  -> agg_share: AggShare` is the deterministic aggregation algorithm.
+  -> agg_share: Bytes` is the deterministic aggregation algorithm.
 It is run by each Aggregator over the output shares it has computed over a batch of measurement inputs.

 ~~~~